NSW Liberal candidate disendorsed over online posts

-The NSW Liberal candidate for the Central Coast seat of Wyong has been disendorsed after it was deemed comments allegedly made by him on social media had no place in the party.
+The NSW Liberal candidate for the Central Coast seat of Wyong has been disendorsed after comments allegedly made by him on social media were deemed to have no place in the party.

 With less than two weeks until the hotly contested March 25 poll, Premier Dominic Perrottet has confirmed Matthew Squires has been booted over the historical posts, which included homophobic, Islamophobic and anti-vaccination comments.